morris/vanilla-todo/README.md

 and may instead only set event listeners to enable some behavior.

 Also note that an element can be mounted with multiple mount functions.
-For example, to-do items are mounted with `VT.TodoItem` and `VT.AppDraggable`.
+For example, to-do items are mounted with `TodoItem` and `AppDraggable`.

 Compared to React components, mount functions provide interesting flexibility as components and behaviors can be implemented using the same idiom and combined